JZschache/WikipediaParser/README.md

 ### Format of JSON data

-WikipediaParser parses through the xml-files and extracts the history of the articles.
+WikipediaParser parses through the XML files of the Wikipedia dump and extracts the changes between two versions of an article.
 A Wikipedia page consists of multiple revisions by different authors.
 The WikipediaParser collects all revisions by the same author until another author submits a revision.
 Only the last revision is kept and the difference to the previous revision (by another author) is calculated.

-An example of the article "Talk:Atlas Shrugged":
+An example of the article "Talk:Atlas Shrugged" in JSON format:

 ```
 {